glideapps/canvas-hypertxt/README.md

 ## How is this so much faster?

 Canvas-txt is an excellent library but takes a very inefficient approach to finding wrap points.
 It is clearly not written with performance in mind, but rather with features and bundle size.
-Overall it is a fantastic library of raw speed is not important to your use case.
+Overall it is a fantastic library if raw speed is not important to your use case.

 ## HyperWrapping

 One of the major items introduced by `canvas-hypertxt` is the concept of hyper wrapping.
 When enabled the font engine will train a weighting model to provide estimates for string sizes.
 Once the model is sufficiently trained it will perform string wrapping without calling `ctx.measureText` once.
 This leads to massive performance gains at the cost of accuracy.
-In practice with most fonts and text bodies, once trained the hyper wrap guesses will be withing 1% of the actual measured size.
+In practice with most fonts and text bodies, once trained the hyper wrap guesses will be within 1% of the actual measured size.
 A buffer is added to ensure the text wraps slightly too early instead of clipping.

 The end result is text that is correctly wrapped the vast majority of the time, with a very small number of errors where the text wraps too early by a single word.
 The performance gains in the measure pass are over 100x, with hyper wrapped text basically having zero cost vs unwrapped text of the same size.